hlasco/hpc_esc_401_solutions/exercise_session_10/README.md

 I have loaded the modules, compiled the code and ran it.
 Then I extended it with a for loop so the code runs multiple times. <br />
 **Compare the execution time with your results from exercise 1.
 Are the times of each iteration the same?
 Why (not)?** In this case, the first one is also a little bit slower.
 The later ones are faster but not as much as with OpenACC, this might be because we haven't used the optimal block/thread sizes. <br />

+## Exercise 3
+I extended the code with the block and thread sizes.
+You can see the results in the sorted_output file.
+Multiples of 32 worked the best as thread size (since it's a multiple of the warp size) and larger block sizes performed better.<br />